codyzu/webdev-site/m4/index.md

   </button>
 ```

-☝️ _Note: to set the state with the value of the button, we use `onClick={() => props.setResults(props.name)}`._
+⚠️ ☝️ **To set the state with the value of the button, we use `onClick={() => props.setResults(props.name)}`.**

-#### Exercise ??: Test the calculator in the browser.
+#### Question 7.1: Test the calculator in Chrome.
 Clicking on a button should update the character displayed below the keypad.
+What happens to the "state" when you click on a button?

-Now we have an "interactive" keypad.
-There is still a problem. **The calculator is useless!** It does not calculate anything.
+Now we have an "interactive" keypad. _There is still a problem._ **The calculator is useless!** It does not calculate anything.
 Setting the key is not enough... we actually need _calculate_ something when a key is pressed.

 One option would be to inspect the current state of the calculator inside the `Button` component (requiring us to pass the state to the children) and adding some logic to update the state as needed. _This would be a poor design, separating the state logic (in the `Button` component) from where it is stored (in the `Calculator` component)._

 A better, more maintainable, design would be to perform the logic inside in the `Calculator` component.
 Fortunately, there is another type of React hook that allows us to do just that.
 A "reducer" in react a function that has two parameters, the current state and an operation to perform on the state: `reducer(state, operation)`.
 The "reducer" should return the new state.

+## 8 useReducer hook

-However, the calculator logic is more complex than simply storing a single number.
-We will need a more complex state.
-Something like:
+**The calculator logic is more complex than simply storing a single number.** We will need a more complex state:

 ```javascript
 {